 - 14.6 The period during which sick pay should be paid and the rate of sick pay for any period of absence is calculated by deducting from the employee's entitlement on the first day of sickness the aggregate periods of paid sickness absence during the 12 months immediately preceding that day.
-In aggregating periods of absence due to illness no account will be taken of: - unpaid sick absence - injuries or diseases sustained to members of staff in the actual discharge of their duties through no fault of their own - injury resulting from a crime of violence not sustained on duty but connected with or arising from the employee's employment where the injury has been the subject of payment by the Criminal Injuries Compensation Board - as above, but an injury which has not been the subject of payment by the Board on grounds that it has not given rise to more than three weeks' loss of earnings or was not one for which compensation above the minimum would arise. - 14.7 Sick pay paid to an employee under this scheme when added to any statutory sickness, injuries or compensation benefits, including any allowances for adult or child dependants, must not exceed full pay (see paragraph 14.4 above).
+In aggregating periods of absence due to illness no account will be taken of: - unpaid sick absence - injuries or diseases sustained to members of staff in the actual discharge of their duties through no fault of their own - injury resulting from a crime of violence not sustained on duty but connected with or arising from the employee's employment where the injury has been the subject of payment by the Criminal Injuries Compensation Board (England and Wales), the Criminal Injuries Compensation Authority (Scotland) and the Compensation Agency (Northern Ireland) - as above, but an injury which has not been the subject of payment by the Board on grounds that it has not given rise to more than three weeks' loss of earnings or was not one for which compensation above the minimum would arise. - 14.7 Sick pay paid to an employee under this scheme when added to any statutory sickness, injuries or compensation benefits, including any allowances for adult or child dependants, must not exceed full pay (see paragraph 14.4 above).